code0wl/udacity-python-exam/exam-3/explanation_4.md

 # 4 Dutch National Flag Problem

+Funny becuase I am Dutch :).
 I have leveraged my knowledge from the previous tests to use the halfway mark as pivot the list.
 Then I keep the end and start positions in memory to check the sorting based on the current position of the entry.

 ```text